SophieBosio/sophiebosio.github.io/content/education.md

 The courses I have taken at UiO are briefly summarised below.

 <details>
-<summary>Courses in Programming and System Architecture at UiO</summary>
+<summary>Courses in Programming and System Architecture at UiO in Order</summary>
 <div class="details">

 -   [IN5130](https://www.uio.no/studier/emner/matnat/ifi/IN5130/index-eng.html) - Modelling Unassailable IT-Systems